Building a Thames River Skiff

 Although Lawrence had planned to retain the Hobbs boat’s two rowing positions, he realized during the lofting that the forward position would be too cramped and that the beam there would be too narrow.
 He found a drawing of a 21′ skiff with a single rowing position and decided to adopt its interior layout.

-Although there is no such thing as a standard Thames skiff, there are, as Lawrence puts it, “certain ways of doing things.”
+Although there is no such thing as a standard Thames river skiff, there are, as Lawrence puts it, “certain ways of doing things.”
 So, to find out more about skiff-building traditions and practices, he visited two Thames boatbuilding companies: Henwoood and Dean, and Richmond Bridge Boathouses where skiff builder Mark Edwards allowed him to walk around his workshop with a camera and measuring tape.

 The building process began by setting up a temporary structure on the workshop floor to which the keel—laminated from two full lengths of oak with a slight amount of rocker—was temporarily fixed.
 The stem—with the inner part laminated for strength and the outer part solid for aesthetics—and the sternpost were then added.
 Epoxy was used in all glued joints.